 No public health and safety concerns were identified in the assessment of beta-fructofuranosidase from A. fijiensis.
-Based on the limited data available in the literature for the species A. fijiensis and as this is a new enzyme source, it is recommended that it is designated in the Code at the strain level, as A. fijiensis ATCC 20611.
+Based on the limited data available in the literature for the species, A. fijiensis, and as this is a new source of the enzyme, it is approved to be designated in the Code at the strain level as A. fijiensis ATCC 20611.
 This strain is neither toxigenic nor pathogenic.